 - Reduce your mixer speed to a slower setting and gradually add in the whisked dry mixture until it's completely blended.
 The dough will be on the thicker side.

 - Tightly wrap the top of the mixing bowl with plastic wrap and chill the cookie dough for a minimum of 1 hour or overnight.

-- After dough has chilled, adjust your oven to the 2nd level mark and pre-heat your oven to 375ºF.
-Line your cookie sheets with parchment paper or silicone baking mats.
+- After dough has chilled, adjust your oven rack to the 2nd level position (just above center) and preheat your oven to 375ºF.
+Line two cookie sheets with parchment paper or silicone baking mats.

 - Using a spoon, scoop out a small amount of cookie dough, and shape it into 1-inch size balls.

 - Roll each ball in a small bowl of granulated sugar (or a flavored sugar of your choice), then place on the cookie sheet, spacing them out approximately 2 inches apart.

 - Bake for 6-8 minutes at 375ºF.
 While your cookies bake, unwrap the number of Hershey Caramel Kisses you'll need.

 - When ready, remove the chocolate caramel blossoms from the oven.
 As you place a Hershey Caramel Kiss on top of each cookie, press down gently to spread the cookie out slightly.
 The cookie should show cracks as you do this, and it's totally okay!
 Then return the cookies to the oven and bake for 2 minutes longer.

 - Cool the cookies on the cookie sheet for about 5 minutes before transferring to a wire cooking rack to cool completely.